Why Are Moral Values Important in Children?

 Teaching them to distinguish good from bad helps them make better decisions.
 This, in turn, gives them the courage to cope with difficult situations.

 Doing good things help children feel good about themselves, like when they volunteer at a soup kitchen or donate used clothes to the poor.
 That exhilarating feeling of being able to give back and help others is not exclusive to adults.
 Children feel it too.
-This self-affirmation helps boost their self-confidence, which helps them be more secure in themselves.
-(Related: Top 10 Reasons Why You Should Volunteer at a Soup Kitchen)
+This self-affirmation helps boost their self-confidence which, in turn, helps them develop positive relationships.

 Teaching kids responsibility at a young age helps them figure out their purpose in society.
 They will realize that the world does not revolve around them and that they have a duty to their fellows.
 This will teach them to be more selfless and put the needs of others before themselves.